50 Metaphors for Strength, Courage, and Endurance

 Examples:

-2. “His drive to succeed was like a mighty wave, crashing against every challenge.”
+2. “His drive to succeed was a mighty wave, crashing against every challenge.”

 28. A Powerful Engine